UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_05.md

 🙌 **Practice**

-In the JupyterLab interface,
+In the Jupyter Lab interface,
 there are two steps involved in pushing your changes to GitHub for the first time.

-**Step 1.
-Click the "Push" button**
+**Click the "Push" button**

-To push your staged and committed changes to GitHub, first open the Git extension in JupyterLab and press the Git extension "push" button
+To push your staged and committed changes to GitHub, first open the Git extension in Jupyter Lab and press `push` button
 (click on the cloud icon with the up arrow on the Jupyter Git tab which is circled in red in this slide).

-**Step 2.
-Enter your Git credentials to authorize the push to the remote repository.**

-After pushing the upload button, you will be prompted to enter your GitHub username and your account password.
-Click the blue “OK” button to initiate the push.
-JupyterLab will remember your password so you don't need to enter it each time.

 If everything went well, you will read a message on the screen informing you that the push was successful.